Homo erectus: Stone tools

 H. erectus manufactured Lower Paleolithic technologies, and is credited with the invention of the Acheulean stone tool industry at latest 1.95 million years ago.
 This was a major technological breakthrough featuring large, heavy-duty tools; most iconically, the handaxe.
-Over hundreds of thousands of years, the Achuelean eventually replaced its predecessor — the Oldowan (a chopper and flake industry) — in Africa, and spread out across Western Eurasia.
-This sudden innovation was typically explained as a response to environmental instability in order to process more types of food and broaden the diet, which allowed H. erectus to colonize Eurasia.
-Despite this characterization of the Acheulean, H. e. georgicus was able to leave Africa despite only manufacturing Oldowan-style tools, and the handaxe does not seem to have been manufactured commonly in East Asia.
-This conspicuous pattern was first noted by American archaeologist Hallam L. Movius in 1948, who drew the "Movius Line", dividing the East into a "chopping-tool culture" and the West into a "hand axe culture".
+Over hundreds of thousands of years, the Acheulean eventually replaced its predecessor—the Oldowan (a chopper and flake industry)—in Africa, and spread out across Western Eurasia.
+This sudden innovation was typically explained as a response to environmental instability in order to process more types of food and broaden the diet combined with increasing brain size, which also allowed H. erectus to colonize Eurasia.
+Despite this characterization of the Acheulean, the small-brained H. e. georgicus was able to leave Africa despite only manufacturing Oldowan-style tools, the 1.6 million year old DAN5/P1 specimen from Gona, Ethiopia is associated with Acheulean style tools despite its low brain volume of 598 cc, and the handaxe does not seem to have been manufactured commonly in East Asia.
+The lack of East Asian handaxes was first noted by American archaeologist Hallam L. Movius in 1948, who drew the "Movius Line", dividing the East into a "chopping-tool culture" and the West into a "hand axe culture".
 Movius took this as evidence of inferiority of Far Eastern populations: